-- Paper 1: Explorations in creative reading and writing (Time allowed: 1 hour 45 minutes) - o Section A assesses the quality of reading and consists 4 questions totalling 40 marks. - Section B assess the quality of writing and consists of a choice of 2 questions and the completion of this one question totals 40 marks, 24 marks for content and 16 marks for technical accuracy (SPaG) - Paper 2: Writers' viewpoints and perspectives (Time allowed: 1 hour 45 minutes) - Section A assesses the quality of reading and consists 4 questions totalling 40 marks. - Section B assess the quality of writing and the completion of this one question totals 40 marks, 24 marks for content and 16 marks for technical accuracy (SPaG)
+- Paper 1: Explorations in Creative Reading and Writing (Time allowed: 1 hour 45 minutes) - Section A assesses the quality of reading and consists 4 questions totalling 40 marks. - Section B assess the quality of writing and consists of a choice of 2 questions and the completion of this one question totals 40 marks, 24 marks for content and 16 marks for technical accuracy (SPaG) - Paper 2: Writers' Viewpoints and Perspectives (Time allowed: 1 hour 45 minutes) - Section A assesses the quality of reading and consists of 4 questions totalling 40 marks. - Section B assess the quality of writing and the completion of this one question totals 40 marks: 24 marks for content and 16 marks for technical accuracy (SPaG).

-Speaking and Listening is not an examined assessment, students will receive a certificate for this element but it does not count towards their English Language GCSE.
-It assess students skills in presenting, responding to questions and feedback and their use of standard English.

-It is assessed through teacher set tasks and marked by teacher.
+Speaking and Listening is not an examined assessment; students will receive a certificate for this element but it does not count towards their English Language GCSE.
+It assesses students' skills in presenting, responding to questions and feedback, and their use of standard English.
+It is assessed through teacher set tasks and marked by the teacher.
 It receives a separate endorsement.